Who is LONO for?

 Where does LONO operate?

-While LONO is based in Toronto, we have appraisers, transport and storage options from coast-to-coast.
+While LONO is based in Toronto, we have appraisers from coast-to-coast.
 LONO only provides loans to Canadian citizens (you must have a Canadian bank account) for art residing within Canada.

 Who owns LONO?